 Daniella Gordon, a partner, defends clients who are facing criminal charges, or who are the subjects of criminal investigation by state or federal authorities.
 She also represents businesses and individuals in civil commercial disputes.
-Ms. Gordon serves on the Board of Directors for the National Association of Criminal Defense Lawyers, and is Co-Chair of the Construction Section of the New Jersey State Bar Association.
+Ms. Gordon serves on the Board of Directors for the National Association of Criminal Defense Lawyers, and is Immediate Past Co-Chair of the Construction Section of the New Jersey State Bar Association.
 Ms. Gordon is also Chair of the Legal Redress and Criminal Justice Committees of the historically significant Southern Burlington County branch of the NAACP.

 Ms. Gordon’s civil practice focuses on construction litigation and procurement.
 She represents businesses before courts throughout New Jersey, Pennsylvania, and in the United States Court of Federal Claims.
 Ms. Gordon has represented owners, developers, sureties and all tiers of contractors in a range of disputes, including construction defect claims, damages for delay, differing site conditions, professional negligence, bid protests and injunctions.
 Ms. Gordon regularly speaks on construction issues throughout New Jersey.
 Ms. Gordon’s criminal defense background sets her apart from most commercial litigators in dealing with allegations of fraud in civil disputes.
 Ms. Gordon also has experience handling matters that implicate First Amendment issues and whistle blower claims.

 Prior to starting her own firm, Ms. Gordon worked in Philadelphia as an attorney for one of the largest construction litigation law firms in the Mid-Atlantic region.
 She also spent several years working with a renowned criminal defense and civil rights attorney in New Jersey.
 Before entering private practice, Ms. Gordon served as law clerk to the Honorable Robert G. Millenky, former Presiding Judge of the Civil Division of the Superior Court of New Jersey, Camden County.
 During law school, Ms. Gordon received several advocacy awards and won the award for Best Brief in the Rutgers Hunter Moot Court Competition.
 She also served as a legal extern to the Honorable Joseph H. Rodriguez in the District Court for the District of New Jersey.
 Ms. Gordon received her undergraduate degree in Philosophy from Connecticut College.
 She is also a graduate of the acclaimed National Criminal Defense College (NCDC) in Macon, Georgia.